Motive Analytics Formulas

 month_number

-Returns the month's number (1-12) from a given date.
+Returns the number (1-12) of the month from a given date.

 Optional second parameter: Specifies fiscal or calendar year (default: calendar).